RafifAlzayat/thecoolteam-/README.md

 ![alt text](https://github.com/RafifAlzayat/thecoolteam-/blob/main/Covid%20Analysis%20Images/Cleaned%20Covid%20Data%20Table.png)

 ### Join
 We wrote our virginia df from pyspark to our RDS, resulting in a "virginia_covid_data" table in our RDS.
 We did the same thing for our VA county population dataset, resulting in a "county_population" table in our RDS.
-From there, we used SGLAlchemy to join the two tables together.
+From there, we used SQLAlchemy to join the two tables together.

 #### Joined Table